cimt-ag/data_vault_pipelinedescription/documentation/DVPD_The_Concept.md

 - Time values for far future and far past
 - Names and types for meta data columns
 - Defaults
-	- enddating is used in satellites
+	- method of change detection in satellites
-	- change detection in satellites
+	- if enddating is used in satellites

 These definitions might change over time or between different technical platforms.
 Therefore different model profiles can be declared.
 To support high consistency over all DVPDs, model profiles are kept separately from the DVPD document.
 The DVPD must refer to at least one model profile, that will be applied to all tables in the DVDP.
 To allow mixing of concepts, the model profile can also be declared at every table (multiplatform pipeline, load old/new style in same DVPD)